vskarleas/DRYVbot/README.md

 * [X] Run SLAM to generate a map of the environment
 * [X] See if we can simulate people detection on gazebo using Fuel models (standing_person, walking_person)
 * [X] Implement the obstacle spawner to inject dynamic people at known positions on the map
-* [ ] Maybe apply some computer vision to the system so that we do not give directly teh information that on a specific point of the map there are people moving.
-We could use OpenCV if applicable
+* [ ] Maybe apply some computer vision to the system so that it understands that a speciifc section is an intersection

 ### digital_twin